osmcode/osmium-tool/man/osmium-apply-changes.md

 -o, --output=FILE
 :   Name of the output file.
 Default is '-' (*stdout*).

+-O, --overwrite
+:   Allow an existing output file to be overwritten.
+Normally **osmium** will
+    refuse to write over an existing file.

 --output-header=OPTION
 :   Add output header option.
 This option can be given several times.
 See the
     *libosmium manual* for a list of allowed header options.

--O, --overwrite
-:   Allow an existing output file to be overwritten.
-Normally **osmium** will
-    refuse to write over an existing file.

---fsync
-:   Call fsync after writing the output file to force the OS to flush buffers
-    to disk.

 -r, --remove-deleted
 :   Remove deleted objects from the output.
 If this is not set, deleted objects